Standards and Discipline

 The continuance of each student upon the rolls of the University, the receipt of academic credits, graduation, and the conferring of any degree or the granting of any certificate are strictly subject to the disciplinary powers of the University.
 Although ultimate authority on matters of students’ discipline is vested in the Trustees of the University, the Dean of Columbia College and his staff are given responsibility for establishing standards of behavior for Columbia College students beyond the regulations included in the Statutes of the University and for defining procedures by which discipline will be administered.

 A full list of behavioral and academic violations can be found through Student Conduct and Community Standards.

-Behavioral violations of University policy include, but are not limited to, the following:
+Behavioral violations of University policy have been identified for the purposes of maintaining a safe and healthy educational environment.
+Prohibited conduct includes, but is not limited to, the following: